slarmoo/.github/profile/simon/simonService/simonService.md

 });
 ```

-Now we can run the application with `node index.js` and hit then service with any Curl URL.
+Now we can run the application with `node index.js` and hit the service with Curl.

 ```sh
 node index.js &